WilliamRagstad/WilliamRagstad.github.io/content/posts/pratt-parsing-technique.md

 }
 ```

-> Of course we have omitted the implementation of the `Lexer` struct and the `Token` enum for brevity.
+> Of course, we have omitted the implementation of the `Lexer` struct and the `Token` enum for brevity.
 The `Lexer` must also be able to identify the operators and produce the corresponding `Token::Operator` tokens.
 A good approach is to give the `Lexer` a field:
+>
 > ```rust
 > operators: HashSet<String>,
 > ```
+>
-> and then check for operators when producing tokens.
+> And then check for operators when producing tokens.

 ### Example